ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 2. AlnCoverage: Alignment coverage in transcript space.
 3. AlnIdentity: Alignment identity in transcript space.
 4. OriginalIntrons.
 Original introns is a bit vector that evaluates whether the intron junctions in transcript coordinate space are within 5 bases either direction from the original transcript.
 This is a powerful approach to identifying retroposed pseudogenes or problematic alignments.
+5. ValidStart -- start with ATG?
+6. ValidStop -- valid stop codon (in frame)?
+7. ProperOrf -- is the orf a multiple of 3?

 \<alnMode\>\_\<txMode\>\_Evaluation: